kushyapp/kushy-api-laravel/README.md

 > Any tests involving SQL must be run through Docker, since the SQL DB is hoisted inside the container (and you're running from outside).

+**Running a single test**

+`docker-compose exec workspace ./vendor/bin/phpunit --filter ShippingManifestosControllerTest`

+> Great for isolating a certain test, particularly when it extends a common base controller and you need to debug it.

 **Testing Tips**

 * Always chain a unique() to fields like user_id when creating factories: `'username' => $faker->unique()->userName,`